 EDUCATIONAL WORK

-ASSOCIATIONS "BASHKIR FOLKLORE"
+ASSOCIATION "BASHKIR FOLKLORE"

-FOR 2015/2016 ACADEMIC YEAR
+FOR THE 2015/2016 SCHOOL YEAR

-(GENERAL DEVELOPMENT MODIFIED) PROGRAM
+(GENERAL DEVELOPMENTAL MODIFIED) PROGRAM

 BASHKIR FOLKLORE